 THE morning being fine, tempted us abroad: Botany supplied us with subjects for conversation.
-Mrs. Woodbine took the opportunity of remarking, that a PERFECT PLANT consists of a root, a trunk or stem, leaves, supports, flower, and fruit; for, (botanically speaking,) by fruit in herbs, as well as in trees, is understood the whole formation of the seed.
-And as each part needs a particular explanation to a novice, she began her lecture by pointing out the uses of the root.
-The first and most obvious, is that of enabling the plant to stand firmly in the ground, by serving as a balance to the head.
-By what means could the enormous oaks in the park be kept upright and fixed, but by their extensive turgid roots.
-These serve as a counterpoise against the weight of the trunk and branches.
-The chief nourishment of the plant is received by the fibrous part of the roots, which, like so many mouths, absorb the nutritious juices from the earth.
-The root also performs the part of a parent, by preserving the embryo plants in its bosom, during the severity of winter, in the form of bulbs or buds: bulbs are properly but large buds, eyes, or gems, including the future plants.
+Mrs. Snelgrove took the opportunity of remarking, that a perfect plant consists of the root, the trunk or stem, the leaves, the supports, flower, and fruit; for, (botanically speaking,) by fruit in herbs, as well as in trees, is understood the whole formation of the seed: and as each part needs a particular explanation to a novice, she began her lecture by pointing out the uses of the root.
+The first, and most obvious, is that of enabling the plant to stand firmly in the ground, by serving as a balance to the head.

+By what means could the enormous oaks in the park be kept upright and fixed, but by their extensive turgid roots: they serve as a counterpoise against the weight of the trunk and branches.
+The chief nourishment of the plant is received by the radical, or fibrous part of the roots, that, like so many mouths, absorb the nutritious juices from the earth.
+The root also performs the part of a parent, by preserving the embryo plants in its bosom, during the severity of winter, in form of bulbs or buds: bulbs are properly but large buds, eyes, or gems, including the future plants.
 Nature is an economist, and is sparing of this curious provision against the cold, where it is unnecessary.
 In warm countries, few plants are furnished with winter buds.
-Roots are distinguished by different names, according to their forms; as, fibrous, bulbous, and tuberous; with many other lesser distinctions, expressive of their form and manner of growth. (f.
-4-13.)
+Roots are distinguished by different names, according to their forms; as fibrous, bulbous, and tuberous; with many other lesser distinctions, expressive of their manner of growth.